Difficulty

 Plywood Panels

-- The final step is to set the 27-inch wide sheet of plywood in place as the top shelf.
+- Set the 27-inch wide sheet of plywood in place as the top shelf.

 - Align it with the four upright corners and secure it with three 1 1/4-inch screws into each rung.

-- Then place the 21-inch wide sheet of plywood on the bottom shelf and fasten it with three screws into each rung.
+- Place the 21-inch wide sheet of plywood on the bottom shelf and fasten it with three screws into each rung.

 Tip: Additional plywood sheets can be added to the center shelves, but they’re not needed if you’re storing items in bins or boxes.